sinsinkun/wgpu-blueprint/README.md

 - in `fn main()`, call `launch(winitConfig, scene_collection)`
 - scene_collection is a `Vec<Box<dyn SceneBase>>` collection of scene structs
 - scenes implementing `SceneBase` will be passed system data and gpu accessors
+- render pipelines are defined individually for modularity and extensibility
+- useful functions are defined in `utils`, such as vectors and mat4 functions

 ```rust
 pub struct TestScene {